U.S. to extend legal stay of Ukrainian refugees processed along Mexican border

 While both populations were allowed to enter the country under a humanitarian immigration authority known as parole, the Ukrainians brought to the U.S. under the Uniting for Ukraine policy have received two-year grants of parole.
 Those processed along the southern border were granted parole for 12 months, meaning that their temporary permission to live and work in the US. was set to expire this spring.

-But under the policy change set to be announced Monday, the government will consider extending the parole grant of Ukrainians who were processed along the southern border between Feb.
+But under a policy announced Monday, the government will consider extending the parole grant of Ukrainians who were processed along the southern border between Feb.
 24 and April 25, 2022.
 The Department of Homeland Security (DHS) expects to review these cases in four weeks, according to the notice.
 Those approved will be able to download their updated parole grants online.

+In a statement, Homeland Security spokesperson Angelo Fernández Hernández confirmed the policy change.

+"As Russia's unprovoked invasion of Ukraine and the unprecedented humanitarian crisis it has caused continue, DHS assesses that there remain urgent humanitarian reasons, as well as a significant public benefit, for extending the parole of certain Ukrainians and family members on a case-by-case basis to align with the parole provided under Uniting for Ukraine," Fernández Hernández said.

 Ukrainians who have lived in the U.S. since April 19 can also apply for Temporary Protected Status (TPS), a program that allows immigrants from crisis-stricken countries to obtain work permits and deportation protections.
 Like parole, however, TPS is temporary and does not offer recipients permanent legal status.